software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > 4. Which database platforms are used in different environments (development and production environment)?
 > 5. Which programming language, frameworks and major libraries are used in the _frontend implementation_?
 >
-> Add the documentation to a `architecture.md` file in the `documentation` folder Add a link to the file to "Documentation" section in the `README.md` file.
+> Add the documentation to a `architecture.md` file in the `documentation` folder.
+Add a link to the file to the "Documentation" section in the `README.md` file.

 ## REST API documentation with Swagger